francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-NamedTuple to define a Module.
+Define a module with this NamedTuple.

 </pre>
 <b>Examples:</b>